parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. note::

 	You may see a message indicating that the publish completed, but is degraded.
 Please disregard.
-If you go back into Instances and select, for example 'nginx-3', you'll see that the configuration was successfully synchronized.
+If you go back into Instances and select, for example 'nginx-3' and 'Edit Config', you'll be able drop down the list of files names and see that the configuration was successfully synchronized.

 9. Now we will go back to UDF and select 'Access' --> 'TMUI' to log on to the BIG-IP (admin:f5r0x!) in order to test and validate the configuration.